-If a landlord/agent requires a bond, they must provide two copies of a condition report.
-The condition report records the condition of the premises on the day the tenant moves in.
-Once the condition report is received, the tenant may inspect the property and make any amendments or additions to the condition reports, then sign and return one report to the landlord/agent within 2 days.
-It is very important that a copy of the condition report is kept, in case of dispute at the end of the lease.
-It is a good idea to take date photographs at this time.
+If a landlord/agent requires a bond, they must provide the tenant with two copies of a condition report.
+The condition report records the condition of the premises on the day the lease begins.
+Once received, the tenant has two days to inspect the property, make any amendments or additions to the condition reports, sign and return one copy to the landlord/agent.
+It is a good idea to take dated photographs at this point.
+Keep this report and any photos in case of a bond dispute at the end of the lease.

 Rental Deposit Authority

-When leasing through an AGENT the tenant can provide the bond to the agent and they must lodge it with MyBond within 3 working days.
-Many agents are connected to MyBond via computer and can issue a receipt immediately.
+When renting through an AGENT: Tenants can pay the bond to the agent who then must lodge it with the RDA within three working days.
+Many agents are connected to the RDA electronically and can issue a receipt immediately.

 Rental Deposit Authority

 Upon lodging the bond, the tenant will receive several receipts.
-One of these may need to be returned to the landlord before gaining possession of the property (Note that it will take longer to get a bond receipt via post).
+One of these may be required by the landlord before gaining possession of the property.

-It is important that a copy of the receipt is kept, as it contains a bond number that will be needed when claiming the bond back.
+It is important to keep the receipt as it contains a bond number, which will be needed when claiming the bond back.

-MyBond holds the money until the end of the tenancy.
-They do not pay interest on the bond.
+The RDA holds the money until the end of the tenancy.
+Interest is NOT paid on bonds.

 Claiming the Bond

-What if someone does not sign Claim Form
+What if a Claim Form is Not Signed?

 A landlord/owner may lodge a Claim Form without the tenants’ signature.
 They must provide evidence to support any claim.

-A tenant may lodge a Claim Form without the signature of the landlord/agent if they have not received a signed Claim Form from the landlord/agent within 3 days of leaving the premises.
+A tenant may lodge a Bond Claim Form without the signature of the landlord/agent if they have not received a signed claim form from the landlord/agent within three days of leaving the premises.
 The landlord/agent will receive a notification of this claim and can either agree to the claim or dispute it.

 Visit the Consumer Affairs and Fair Trading website for more information.

 DISCLAIMER: The information on this website is not legal advice.
 It is intended as a guide only.
-It applies only to legislation current in Tasmania as at 1 August 2015.
+It applies only to legislation current in Tasmania as at 16 April 2018.
 For information regarding a specific tenancy problem please phone the Tenants’ Union on 1300 652 641 or (03) 6223 2641.
-The Tenants’ Union of Tasmania Inc. accepts no responsibility for actions based on this information, nor for actions based on electronic translations of this.
+The Tenants’ Union of Tasmania Inc. accepts no responsibility for actions based on this information, nor for actions based on electronic translations of this information.